future-architect/vuls/README.md

 - On CentOS
 Vuls issues `yum changelog` to get changelogs of upgradable packages at once and parse the changelog.

 - On RHEL, Oracle, Amazon and FreeBSD
 Detect CVE IDs by using package manager.

+- On SUSE Enterprise Linux
+Same as fast scan mode for now.

 ----